(II) A rectangular solid made of carbon has sides of lengths 1.0 ... | Channels for Pearson+

 1

-Identify the dimensions of the rectangular solid relevant to the current direction.
-For current flowing in the y-direction, the cross-sectional area is perpendicular to y, which involves the x and z dimensions.
-Therefore, the cross-sectional area A is given by the product of the lengths along the x and z axes.
+Identify the dimensions of the rectangular solid along the z-axis and the cross-sectional area perpendicular to the z-axis.
+The length along the z-axis is 4.0 cm, and the cross-sectional area is the product of the dimensions along the x and y axes (1.0 cm and 2.0 cm).

-Calculate the cross-sectional area A using the formula A = length_x * length_z.
-Substitute the given lengths (1.0 cm and 4.0 cm) into the formula to find A.
+Convert the dimensions from centimeters to meters to maintain consistency with the resistivity units.
+1 cm = 0.01 m.

-Convert the cross-sectional area from square centimeters to square meters because the resistivity is given in Ω•m.
-Use the conversion factor where 1 cm = 0.01 m.
+Calculate the cross-sectional area, A, using the formula A = width imes height, where width and height are the dimensions of the sides perpendicular to the direction of current flow.

 Verified video answer for a similar problem: